 There’s one big expense that isn’t reflected in the scores for the farm animals, and that’s space.
 I have to assume anyone considering a farm animal has adequate fenced-in space.
 There’s just no practical way of factoring in that kind of data.
 But I’m assuming everyone already knows these are absolutely not apartment pets.

 #16 Hermit Crabs (TIED)

 Total score: 13.00

-	I was kind of horrified to learn that hermit crabs can live for 30 years, because I’ve never known one to live past six months.
+I was kind of horrified to learn that hermit crabs live for 30 years, because I’ve never known one to live past six months.
 That’s probably because the containers they’re sold in at boardwalks and pet stores are deceptive.
 Hermit crabs require a much more complex environment, including constant warmth and high humidity.
-So they do require some of the specialized equipment that holds other pets down.
+So they require the specialized equipment that holds other pets down.

-	Despite that, they are easier to care for than all other semi-aquatic pets.
+Despite that, they’re easier to care for than all other semi-aquatic pets.
 Any owner who cares enough about them to read a book or a few online guides will realize how easy they are to keep alive.
 They require very little by way of substrate and food, and very little time each day, making hermit crabs one of the most economical of all pets.
-They are also easily the most adorable crustacean.
+They’re also easily the most adorable crustacean.

 #16 Rats (TIED)